phoqe/havelock/readme.md

 ## String Decryption

 You can decrypt strings retrieved from your web browser using Havelock.
-Currently, there is only support for macOS.

 | Platform | Algorithm   | Supported | Source                                                                                                                  |
 | -------- | ----------- | --------- | ----------------------------------------------------------------------------------------------------------------------- |